h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-10-SLAE_Assignment_7.md

 ![AES](/assets/images/AES.jpg)

-3 steps used to demonstrate the Crypter process:
+2 steps used to demonstrate the Crypter process:

 * Encryption
-* Decryption
+* Decryption (along with execution of the shellcode)
-* POC

 #### Encryption
 --------